James-Cuadra/James-Cuadra/README.md

 # Hi there, I'm James Cuadra! 👋

-I'm a **20-year-old Apprentice Software Engineer** in my 3rd year of a 4-year programme at Fujitsu's **Digital, Data, and Cloud (DDAC)** team.
+I'm an **Apprentice Software Engineer** in my 3rd year of a 4-year programme at Fujitsu's **Digital, Data, and Cloud (DDAC)** team.
 My passion lies in building efficient, user-friendly full-stack web apps with a sprinkle of AI.
 Here's a bit more about me:

 ---